cpjk/canary/README.md

 create the `Comment` resource using its parent.

 ### Specifing database field

-You can use `:id_field` option if you want to use other field name instead of the default `:id` for searching the resource.
-Note that the field specified must be unique among the resource table.
+You can tell Canary to search for a resource using a field other than the default `:id` by using the `:id_field` option.
+Note that the specified field must be able to uniquely identify any resource in the specified table.

 For example, if you want to access your posts using a string field called `slug`, you can use